exploratory-io/book/tutorials/flight3.md

 ![](images/flight-join2.png)

-Now, when we google-ed again, we have found the following web site.
+With another google search, we have found the following web site that lists the carrier code and name mapping.

 http://www.airfarewatchdog.com/pages/3799702/airline-letter-codes/